AAbella7529/AAbella7529/README.md

 :books:  In my spare time I like to teach and empower others about "Cyber Security and Coding".

-:pushpin: I look forward to interact with tech minded intellectuals for inspiration in Github and Discord.
+:pushpin: I look forward to interact with liked-minded individuals for inspiration in Github and Discord.

 📫 Let's get connected!